WartClaes/css/docs/1-basics/1-2-selectors.md

 ### Selector list

 List of multiple selectors.
-Applying the style on all elements that match one or more of the selectors/
+Applying the style on all elements that match one or more of the selectors.

 #### Example